Fairy Tales and Myths Ecotherapy Group

 Meet the Course Author.

-Stephen is an experienced ecotherapy practitioner who has been directly supporting people emotionally for over 15 years.
+Stephen is an experienced ecotherapy practitioner who blends storytelling, Tarot and Zen Buddhism into his work.
 He has trained over many years in ecotherapy skills, and he trains others to become ecotherapy practitioners themselves on the Ten Directions programme; an intensive nature therapy course informed by Buddhist psychology.
-He is the man behind Nature Therapy Online and he runs several ecotherapy projects locally in the Lothians/Scotland.
-He is also a storyteller, a tarot reader, and a trained meditation guide and he incorporates these skills into his ecotherapy work.
+He is a qualified and experienced person-centred counsellor and he runs several ecotherapy projects in Scotland.

 Feedback on the Programme.